nb150301/nb150301/README.md

 ### **🌈 Talking about Personal Stuffs:**

-- 👨🏽‍💻 I'm a sophomore at UIT, and I have a big passion for technology.
+- 👨🏽‍💻 I have a big passion for technology.
 - ⚡ I’m currently learning everything 🤣
 - 💬 Ask me about anything.